ademuk/dokku-nginx-hostname/README.md

 Requirements
 ------------

-Tested on vesrion 0.3.7 of Dokku.
+Tested on version 0.3.7 of Dokku.

 Installation
 ------------